-Many questions are scored on a Likert scale, for example "Why do you think companies underinvest in some ES issues" with 0 representing "not at all important" and 4 representing "very important."
-This allows the mean response to be compared to the lowest option of 0.
-We often report results in the form "x%/y," where x is the percentage of respondents who selected 3 or 4, i.e., important or very important (which we together refer to as "important" for brevity10), and y is the average rating.
-For questions with an identifiably neutral response, we scaled the result to -2 to +2, so that the mean score can be compared to the neutral score of 0; x is then the percentage who selected 1 or 2.11 The response labels for each question are shown in the relevant table.
-Also to avoid cumbersome prose, we will sometimes say "our results suggest that x" rather than "our results suggest that investors believe of locations driven by tax or regulatory factors (many European funds are domiciled in Ireland or Luxembourg).
-Where the fund is marketed is most relevant as it affects client wishes, fund mandates, and reputational concerns.
+results in the form "x%/y," where x is the percentage of respondents who selected 3 or 4, i.e., important or very important (which we together refer to as "important" for brevity ), and y is the average rating.
+For questions with an identifiably neutral response, we scaled the result from -2 to +2, so that the mean score can be compared to the neutral score of 0; x is then the percentage who selected 1 or 2.
+The response labels for each question are shown in the relevant table.
+Also to avoid cumbersome prose, we sometimes say "our results suggest that x" rather than "our results suggest that investors believe that x;" however, it is important to bear in mind that our survey only reports investors' perceptions.
+Again for brevity, we sometimes refer to "sustainable funds" rather than "portfolio managers who run funds marketed as sustainable."